stemcell treatment ALS neural cells

 Neurogenic Stem Cell Therapy for ALS Neuroinflammation Modulation

-ALS (Amyotrophic Lateral Sclerosis) is a progressive neurodegenerative disease of the upper & lower motor neurons in the brainstem, motor cortex, and spinal cord.
+ALS (Amyotrophic Lateral Sclerosis) is a progressive neurodegenerative disease of the upper & lower motor neurons in the brainstem and motor cortex.
+In recent years, Mesenchymal stem cells (MSCs) and neural stem cells were differentiated into specialized cells with specific functions needed for patients with ALS.
+MSC and neural cells act as internal reservoirs in various tissues, playing a crucial role in the growth, development, survival, and repair and regeneration of lost function.
 Clinical trials and previous research in medical journals have shown that the typical life expectancy after diagnosis is three to approximately six years.
 The actual cause of ALS and Motor Neuron Disease varies from patient to patient; however, it’s widely believed that the underlying issue for a majority of patients can be traced to the dysfunction or misregulation of a vital neuroprotein known as TDP-43.[1]

 Amyotrophic lateral sclerosis (ALS), motor neurone disease (MND)